 His work has the theme of human connection.
 But the relationship is strained and sometimes broken.
 He presents an alternate reality.
 It’s grey and sterile.
 But traces of humanity remain.

 Anya Anti is a Ukrainian photographer based in the United States.
 She’s a fantasy photographer that uses self-portraits to express herself.
 She becomes the character in a story all her own.

-She uses a cold colour palette, with a lot of blues and whites.
+She uses a cold color palette, with a lot of blues and whites.
 And you’ll also find a lot of ice and snow in her work.
 It creates a feeling of fragility in her photos.
 And there’s a sense of loneliness in there too.

 It was our pleasure to help Anya Anti produce her incredible Creative Portrait Concepts ebook.
 It gives you never-seen-before insight into her work.
 And it’ll help you creature stunning fantasy portraits like hers.

 Kirsty Mitchell is a British fine art photographer with a passion for fantasy imagery.
 Whether working on location or in the studio, she creates an incredible wonderland.

 Every fantasy photograph is meticulously detailed.
 The costumes are elaborate and exquisite.
 And the set design is equally as impressive.
 It’s fantasy photography to its fullest extent.

 If you’re interested in set and costume design, you should look at her Instagram page.
 The table of contents gives you a look behind the wizard’s curtain.
 There are loads of behind-the-scenes photos and videos.

 Stanislav Istratov is a Ukrainian photographer with a bold style that incorporates fantasy imagery and ideas.

 His work is mainly portraits and fashion photography.
 His sets and customers are highly stylised.
 And his images are full of fantasy and science-fiction motifs.
 There’s a hint of erotica in there too.